ZenIDTeam/ZenID-android-sample/README.md

 #### Step pictures

-The `onPictureTaken(FaceLivenessResult result)` callback now returns images of the user at the time each step was completed.
+The `onResult(FaceLivenessResult result)` callback now returns images of the user at the time each step was completed.
 They are in the auxiliaryImages field.
 The auxiliary images are an array of blobs containing images compressed in jpeg format.
 For example they can be process like this:

 ```